SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ###	Working with Solace Disaster Recovery

-Solace' [Data Center Replication documentation]({{ site.links-docs-replication }}){:target="_top"}  provides details that need to be considered when working with Solace’s Data Center Replication feature.
-This integration guide will show how the following items required to have a Spring application successfully connect to a backup data center using the Solace Data Center Replication feature.
+Solace's [Data Center Replication documentation]({{ site.links-docs-replication }}){:target="_top"}  provides details that need to be considered when working with Solace’s Data Center Replication feature.
+This integration guide will show how the following items are required to have a Spring application successfully connect to a backup data center using the Solace Data Center Replication feature.

 *	Configuring a Host List within the Spring Framework
 *	Configuring JMS Reconnection Properties within Solace JNDI